Cmurilochem/SEF_Gaussian-n/README.md

 # SEF Gaussian-n
-Standard Enthalpies of Formation using Gaussian-n composite energy methods.
+A program to calculate Standard Enthalpies of Formation using Gaussian-n composite energy methods.